CUSTOMER ANALYTICS2025-12-04

 Grow your business: If your business gets new clients, it can develop fresh products based on their suggestions.

-It is because they compare your product with competitors, and come with important information that will reshape your business.
+It is because they compare your product with competitors, and come up with important information that will reshape your business.

 Expand your business: What will you do if you get multiple new clients at once?